palewire/first-visual-story/tutorial/framework.md

 - The NPR Apps team's [dailygraphics](https://github.com/nprapps/dailygraphics)
 ```

-The GitHub template we cloned in the last chapter is a demonstration of the Los Angeles Times tool, which is known as [baker](https://github.com/datadesk/baker) and published as free and open software that anyone can easily reuse at [github.com/datadesk/baker-example-page-template](https://github.com/datadesk/baker-example-page-template).
-It's also been used publish custom pages by developers at ProPublica, The City and The Baltimore Banner.

-The remainder of this tutorial will demonstrate how to use The Times tool to publish a page to the web.

-While many of the particulars are specific to the choices made by Times developers, most of the overall principles are shared by the frameworks employed at other newsrooms.

 ## Install our system

-The Times’ baker framework — like most of its peers — is developed using the Node.js JavaScript programming language.
+The Times’ baker framework — like most of its peers — is developed using the Node.js programming language.

-Now that you have the fundamentals cloned to your computer, installing the underlying dependencies necessary to develop a page requires that you use Node.js’s package manager `npm`.
+Installing the underlying dependencies necessary to develop a page requires that you use Node.js’s package manager `npm`.

-From your terminal positioned inside of the repository’s directory, run the following to get everything necessary to start work:
+From your terminal, positioned inside of the repository’s directory, run the following to install everything necessary to start work:

 ```bash
 npm install